-John Andrews: Rallying Americans
+John Andrews: Rallying Americans for the Good Fight

 He was previously President of the Colorado Senate, chairman of the State Policy Network, and director of TCI Cable News.
 He was a speechwriter for President Richard Nixon; an education appointee under Presidents Ronald Reagan and George W. Bush; founder of the Independence Institute and co-founder of State Policy Network; and Republican nominee for Governor of Colorado in 1990.

 John was born in Michigan and grew up in the Colorado mountains.
 He served as a US Navy submarine officer after graduating from Principia College in 1966.
-His wife of 49 years is the former Donna D’Evelyn of Bakersfield, California.
+His wife of 52 years is the former Donna D’Evelyn of Bakersfield, California.
 They have three grown children and a grandson, all living in the Denver area.

 “I’m committed to defending the permanent things,” says the Presbyterian elder.
 “We must reassert the timeless political principles of the American founding, together with the moral and spiritual truths of our Judeo-Christian heritage.”